395t/coding-assignment-week-4-opt-1/README.md

 In these experiments we used a VGG-11 architecture as shown below.
 ![VGG-11 Architecture](imgs/vgg-11-arch.png)
-We trained for 20 epochs with a learning rate of 0.01, measuring validation loss and accuracy across each epoch.
+We trained for 20 epochs, measuring validation loss and accuracy across each epoch.

 ## Datasets